 Dr. Deaton is a 2019 graduate of Walden University’s Forensic Psychology PhD program.
 During her academic journey, she functioned as a Doctoral Peer Mentor and Forensic Psychology Research Assistant.
-She has also served in a consultant capacity assisting with forensic research, as well as court-ordered assessments including competency, dangerousness, specific intent, insanity, and treatment amenability.
-Dr. Deaton recently transitioned into a Postdoctoral Fellowship role where she will deepen her focus on forensic research and teaching in higher education.
+Dr. Deaton recently transitioned from Postdoctoral Fellow status to a contributing faculty role where she will center her focus on teaching and continued research in forensic psychology.
+She also serves in a consultant capacity assisting with forensic research and psycholegal documentation involving court-ordered assessments such as competency, dangerousness, specific intent, insanity, and treatment amenability.

 FPSY 6126 - Understanding Violence, Risk, and Threat Assessment.